mtfaye/features-extraction/README.md

 # Features Calculations App
 This project is intended to be a walkthrough on the development of a tool (web application) that gathers data from several channel of communications and counts the value of a chosen feature of interest across the different channels.
 This is achieved with a statistical modeling technique that is able to convert text to numeric vectors in order to determines how important a word or a combination of words are by looking at how frequently they appear in a document.
 For this exercise, I was given 3 choices of features to study: Stress, Closeness and Collusion Behaviour.
 I decided to go with Collusion Behaviour.
-Please take the time to go through the notebooks as it contains in more details the explaination of my approach and the techniques used to extract information from the communication samples provided.
+Please take the time to go through the notebooks as it contains in more details the explaination of my approach and the techniques used to extract information from the communication samples.

 ## Workflow